HamzaOukach/CipherCards/README.md

 - **JavaScript** for the cipher logic, animations, and interactivity
 - **Canvas** for dynamically drawing the cards

-No server, build step, or external framework required — just open it in a browser.

 ## Testing

 The app includes a `runTests()` function covering three areas: